World Snooker Federation

 The World Snooker Federation (WSF) is an international governing body responsible for the development and promotion of snooker worldwide and was founded in 2017 in Lausanne.

 Overview

-It works in collaboration with the World Professional Billiards and Snooker Association (WPBSA) and serves as a bridge between amateur and professional snooker.
-The WSF organizes international amateur tournaments, including the WSF Championships, which offer pathways for players to qualify for the World Snooker Tour (WST).
-It also supports national federations in growing the sport globally and ensuring fair competition at all levels.
+It works in collaboration with the WPBSA and World Snooker Tour (WST) and serves as a bridge between amateur and professional snooker.
+The WSF organizes international amateur tournaments, iThe WSF Championships include qualification events that offer places on the World Snooker Tour (WST).
+It also supports national federations in developing snooker and promoting standardized competition worldwide.